 Every employer knows that a happy, cohesive team is a productive team.
-The trouble is that it’s not always easy to build a dream team.
-If morale is low, or you’re looking for ways to facilitate and promote collaboration and cohesion, here are some steps you can take today.
+The trouble is that it is not always easy to build a dream team in business.
+If morale is low at your company, or you are looking for ways to facilitate and promote collaboration and cohesion, here are some steps you can take today.

 Look for the right personality traits

-When you’re recruiting, you may have a list of essential qualifications and you might be looking for people with a level of experience.
+When you are recruiting, you may have a list of essential qualifications and you might be looking for people with a level of experience.
 This is fine, and it’s critical to ensure you have the right skills on your team, but don’t underestimate the importance of personality.

 If you want to create a hard-working, dedicated, enthusiastic team that works well together, look for candidates that are comfortable working with others, get an insight into what makes people tick and search for ambitious, energetic individuals who want to get on and climb the ladder.
 Use the interview process to delve deeper, and identify character traits that match the ethos of your brand and the vibe of the workplace.